ayush-agarwal-0502/global-shapers-climate-action-air-purifier/README.md

 The manufacturers would require the Gerber Files, and the other files that EagleCAD already produces.
 Additionally, MPN (Manufacturer Part Number) is required for all the components that need to be soldered upon the PCB, these can be verified properly from Mouser Website.

+In manufacturing, we have a concept of MOQ (Minimum Order Quantity).
+Most manufactureres wont manufacture below 5 pcbs at a time.
+Also, producing lesser pcbs has high cost per pcb, whereas when we produce at large scale, the cost per pcb decreases significantly.